 Public facilities and infrastructure have a direct influence on a city's ability to accommodate residential growth.
 All sites in the inventory have access to facilities and infrastructure, including dry utilities.
+As described in greater detail in the Constraints section, sewer and water capacity are sufficient to serve the sites in the site inventory.
 As an older city, Emeryville has had a water supply system in place for many years.
 The former industrial users demanded large quantities of water to serve their businesses, so the system was built to accommodate large capacities.
 The system is regularly maintained and upgraded to serve densification.
 Currently, the water supply system has capacity for growth.
 Where there is insufficient localized capacity to serve proposed development, upgrades or installations are required as conditions of project approval.